-- Put the appropriate weight into the bar and grab it with an underhand grip with your hands are just outside your hips in the standing position.
+- Put the appropriate weight into the bar and grab it with an underhand grip with your hands just outside your hips in the standing position.
 That’s the start.

-- Keeping your chest up, elbows tucked at your sides, core tight and back straight, curl your arms until your biceps are squeezed.
+- Keeping your chest up, elbows tucked at your sides, core tight, and back straight, curl your arms until your biceps are squeezed.

 - Do three to four sets of 8 to 12 reps each.

 2. Prone Incline Barbell Biceps Curl